 Cabin Leading at Lakeside Bible Camp is a volunteer service opportunity for mature Christian men, women, and teens to share the gospel clearly with the intention of leading campers to Christ.
-At LBC, Cabin Leaders are the front-line ministry of sharing the gospel with campers by building relationships and through 1-1 conversations.
+At LBC, Cabin Leaders are the front-line ministry of sharing the gospel with campers by building relationships.
 The objective of the cabin leader is to help campers grow towards maturity in Christ by offering understanding, Bible-centered leadership, and friendship.

 • Boys'/Girls' Camps: minimum age 16